Dlang-max/Flask_Pandas/README.md

 + Containerization Platform: Docker for containerizing the application and managing deployment
 + Programming Languages: Python for backend, HTML, CSS, and JavaScript for frontend.
 + Important Python Packages: flask and pandas
-+ Web Servers: Gunicorn to run Flask app, Nginx to handle requests and serve static CSS files.
++ Web Servers: Gunicorn to run Flask app, Nginx to handle HTTP requests and serve static CSS files.
 + Operating System: Ubuntu 22.04

 ### Installation Instructions